January 2025 Southern California wildfires: Human contributing factors

+Single-family zoning

+For many decades, single-family zoning caused the demand for housing in the Los Angeles area to be realized as a suburban sprawl of houses at the wildland–urban interface, rather than as increased housing density in centrally located neighborhoods that are less prone to destructive fires.
+At the same time, many Los Angeles suburbs had been repeatedly rebuilt after previous destructive wildfires in the same locations and with the same conditions that facilitated those fires.

 Local firefighting budgets

 The budget for the Los Angeles Fire Department (LAFD), one of several departments fighting the fires, was reduced by $17.6 million, or two percent, for the fiscal year 20242025.
 On December 4, 2024, LA Fire Chief Kristin Crowley said that the reduction has "adversely affected the Department's ability to maintain core operations" and that the $7 million reduction in overtime hours "severely limited the Department's capacity to prepare for, train for, and respond to large-scale emergencies" and affected inspections of residences and brush clearance.
 After the budget was passed, another $111 million in pay raises and equipment was added, thereby increasing the operating budget from the previous year.

 Simultaneously, the price and length of delays for firefighting vehicles significantly increased in recent years due to corporate concentration.
 Multiple major fire departments across the United States are reporting difficulties with acquiring new fire trucks due to price increases.